The physics of space and time III: Classification of space-time experiments and the twin paradox: #1

 where $\X'(C)_T$ is the coordinate in S' of the origin of S. Differentiating (4.5), using (4.9) and (4.10) and taking the limit of vanishing intervals gives the same relation between derivatives as (3.20):

 so that

 which is the same as Eqn(3.21) above.
-As shown by the derivation of Eqn(3.37) above, identical predictions are obtained if the source and target frames are exchanged so that the inverse LT (4.5) and (4.6) may be used to obtain the TD relation:
+As shown by the derivation of Eqn(3.37) above, identical predictions are obtained if the source and target frames are exchanged so that the LT inverse to (4.5) and (4.6) may be used to obtain the TD relation:

 The TD predictions are therefore invariant with respect to exchange of source and target frames, that is, to the use of a transformation or of its inverse.
 However {\it this is not the case when experiments with reciprocal configurations are performed, i.e. when both subject and object and base and travelling frames are exchanged}.
 This point is crucial for the correct understanding of the `twin paradox' Predictions for an experiment with a configuration reciprocal to the one just described are given by exchange of primed for unprimed quantities in the above equations and reversing the signs of all velocity parameters.
 Hence, in the reciprocal configuration, the TD relation (4.7) is replaced by